cloudmesh-community/fa18-523-61/project-report/report.md

 wordcloud(dogs,'lang')
 ```

-Below is a wordcloud chart illustrating the top words or phrases seen within the Twitter #dogs dataset.
+Below are two wordcloud charts; one illustrating the top words or phrases seen within the Twitter #dogs dataset, and another illustrating the top languages.

--- wordcloud text image
+-- wordcloud text
 -- wordcloud language image

 The word *dog* is displayed prominently as expected, and there are also some other interesting words such as *love*, *pet*, *first* displayed as well.
 There are some other words that were not expected such as *millionaire*, *crypto*, and *trading binance*.
 This could lead to further research as to how these terms are related to tweets containing the #dog hashtag.
+The Language

 ### Machine Learning Algorithms